Pages

 • Unusually frequent urination

 To what is the real cause of fibroids is still unknown.
-Although some women are more likely to get fibroids, including black women, women who have never been pregnant and women who have a mother or sister with fibroids.
+Although some women are more likely to get fibroids, including black women, women who have never been pregnant and women who have a mother or sister with fibroids ishigh risk.

 Upon reaching the menopausal period, the body tends to produce less of estrogen and progesterone and usually, fibroids shrink and stop causing symptoms.